bheimbu/evolutionary_ecology/docs/source/first_week.rst

              Keep your notes, we will be using them later in this course.

 .. tip::
-   Just in case, you can watch the :ref:`lectures` again at any time.
+   Just in case, you can view / watch the :ref:`lectures` again at any time.

 .. _first_week_tuesday:
 Tuesday